angular/components/CONTRIBUTING.md

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository][github].

-Including an issue reproduction (via CodePen, JsBin, Plunkr, etc.) is the absolute best way to help the team quickly diagnose the problem.
-Screenshots are also helpful.
+For bugs, include an issue reproduction (via your preferred REPL: StackBlitz, CodePen, JsBin, Plunkr, etc.) Our team has limited resources, and this allows us quickly diagnose issues and make optimal use of the time we dedicate to fixing them.
+Issues that do not include a REPL reproduction will be closed.
+If a REPL reproduction is not possible for your issue, please explain why and include any other information that may be helpful in debugger (link to a repo, error messages, screenshots, etc.)

 You can help the team even more and [submit a Pull Request](#submit-pr) with a fix.